rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **How should I orientate my part?**

 By orientating the part in different directions, there can be a significant difference in the print quality.
 Sudden changes of the model structure from a small cross-section to a large cross-section area will lead to severe volumetric changes of layers as the volume of 3D resin in each layer highly affects each cured layer's shrinkage.
 This can affect the model's integrity and will typically result in visible surface lines.
 CHITBOX has a good article on this topic [here](https://www.chitubox.com/en/article/support/howto/chitubox-free/editing/25).
+3DPrintingPro's related video is [here](https://www.youtube.com/watch?v=8xolVj0izVo&t=19s).

 **I bought x resin; what are the best settings for it?**